Logo Confusion Everywhere? Let's Break Down the Different Styles

 Modern Trends and Considerations

 Today's logo design landscape is influenced by digital-first thinking.
 With most brand interactions happening on screens, logos must work across various digital platforms, from social media avatars to mobile app icons.
-This has led to several modern considerations:

 Responsive Logos: Many brands now create logo systems that adapt to different contexts and sizes, rather than a single static logo.